Tracking the Footprints of Spin Fluctuations: A MultiMethod, MultiMessenger Study of the Two-Dimensional Hubbard Model: Conclusion and outlook

 Because of the very large correlation length at low-$T$, cluster extensions of DMFT are not the best route to follow in this parameter regime of the Hubbard model.
 Although they succeed in describing the momentum-differentiated metallic regime in satisfactory agreement with the benchmarks, huge cluster sizes would be required to properly capture the pseudogap regime.
 Cluster extensions of DMFT are much better equipped for addressing strong coupling regimes with shorter correlation lengths.

 In contrast, we found that extensions of DMFT (ladder-D$\Gamma$A, TRILEX, ladder-DF and single-shot DB), that make use of response and vertex functions in order to take into account the contributions of fluctuations to the self-energy, perform much better here.
-We assessed their respective degree of accuracy and found that the D$\Gamma$A and DF methods are particularly successful at describing all physical regimes of interest in satisfactory agreement with the benchmarks, and are in particular able to properly capture the pseudogap at low temperatures.
-These two methods therefore provide the arguably best available approximation deep in the insulating regime at low temperature, where currently no reliable benchmarks exist.
+We assessed their respective degree of accuracy and found that the D$\Gamma$A and DF/DB methods are particularly successful at describing all physical regimes of interest in satisfactory agreement with the benchmarks, including the onset of the pseudogap regime.
+They also allow to enter deeper in the pseudogap regime: it is an open question for future work to assess their degree of validity in this low-$T$ regime when accurate and controlled benchmarks become available.

 We have also considered many-body methods that do not make use of DMFT as a starting point, such as TPSC/TPSC+, fRG and the PA.
 TPSC played an important role early on in elucidating the physical origin of the weak-coupling pseudogap in relation to long-wavelength antiferromagnetic correlations.
 We found that it captures the different regimes qualitatively, but strongly overestimates the onset of the pseudogap temperature and the correlation length itself.
 TPSC+, a recent extension of the method, leads to significant improvements.
 In contrast, the PA underestimates the pseudogap onset temperature, especially at the nodal point, whereas it captures the behavior of double occupancy very accurately.
-As implemented here, fRG (one-loop Katanin) shows a qualitative agreement with the benchmark until its running coupling constants diverge.
+The conventional one-loop fRG shown here is in qualitative agreement with the benchmark until its running coupling constants diverge.
+We remark, however, that the present implementation can be systematically improved by the recently introduced multiloop extension of fRG that converges to the parquet approximation \cite{Kugler2018, Tagliavini2019, Kugler2018a}, as well as expanding around the DMFT solution (DMF$^2$RG) \cite{Taranto2014, Vilardi2019}.
+Their combination, a multi-loop expansion of the fRG around DMFT, provides a very promising direction for future studies.